-Waders are part of our basic equipment for us fly fishermen just like fly rod, reel and line.
-Because no matter whether on the river or the coast: wading is (almost) always done!
-And because we spend a lot of time in our waders it is even more important that we find the right model for us.
-That starts with the size.
+For us fly anglers, waders are part of the absolute basic equipment along with fly rod, fly reel and fly line.
+Because no matter whether on the river or the coast: Wading is (almost) always necessary!
+And because we spend a lot of time in our waders, it is even more important that we find the right model for us.
+This starts with the size.

 How do I find the right size?